5 min read

 4. Muslims in the US (in comparison) tend to have more resources, and a better level of integration has meant that they invest more in their own communities, and higher educational attainment has meant such resourcing is more meaningful and resultantly more productive.
 This means that the religious services on offer are better, that American scholars (in general) are empowered to explore issues at a deeper level, and also have wider reach.
 Whilst many British Muslims would like much the same, there seems to be a sense of entitlement with little thought about where it’ll come from and how it’s produced.

 5. Issues around race, ideologies, activism, economics etc in the US are completely unlike the UK.
-Our laws differ, which has had an impact on how society engages with these things, how it reacts, and what is deemed acceptable.
-For Brits, these issues (in the way they manifest in the US) can seem like they’re on steroids!
+Our laws differ, which has had an impact on how society engages with these things, how it reacts, and what is deemed acceptable (the overton window).
+For Brits, the way these issues manifest in the US can seem like they’re on steroids!
 For Brits to speak on these matters in the way that they are a reality in the US can be harmful to the British conversation as they’re disanalogous.
 Similarly, for Brits to criticise the Americans (or vice versa) can often be misplaced since one is viewing the other through the lens of their own reality.

 6. Celebrity culture is particularly potent in the US, and Brits tend to be far more understated.
 As a result, it can seem that there are far more public Muslim thinkers/scholars in the US whereas the case tends to be that astute British scholars are simply unknown on the wider public scene due to both a legitimate and illegitimate reticence to being in the limelight – it’s not simply the case that they don’t exist.
 Another impact of being understated is that British scholars do not manifest their evolution of thinking and maturation in public taking everyone else on the ride whilst they shift wildly from one position to the other.
 Brits tend to mature first and then engage with somewhat stabilised views (that can be both right or wrong) so they tend to manifest more consistency.